opentensor/developer-docs/docs/questions-and-answers.md

 ### How does competition work in a subnet?

 The work to be performed by miners is set by the subnet ownerk in the form of the subnet's incentive mechanism.
-The subnet's miners compete to best perform the task, submitting their work to the validators.
+The miners compete to best perform the task, submitting their work to the validators.

 The validators then rank the quality of the work done by the miners within the subnet.
 Miners harvest the TAO emitted to their subnet based on how well they perform, according to the aggregated scores of the validators.

-At the same time, validators are also rewarded for doing their job well, because their harvest depends on how well their miner scorings agree with the general consensus of other validators.
+At the same time, validators are also incentivized to do their best work, because their harvest depends on how well their miner scorings agree with the general consensus of other validators.

 ### What exactly is the task of a subnet miner?